 In Stage I, a Jury of recognized design and real estate development professionals will recommend D/D Teams possessing the experience, expertise, and creativity to execute this high-profile, complex development project while maintaining design excellence.
-D/D Teams responding to the RFQ ("Respondents") must identify the Lead Designer for the Transit Center and Tower, the Development Entity for the Tower, and a full team of architectural, engineering, and other design and development professionals.
+D/D Teams responding to the RFQ ("Respondents") must identify a Lead Designer to design both the Transit Center and Tower, a Development Entity for the Tower, and a full team of architectural, engineering, and other design and development professionals.
 Because the two buildings will have distinct functions, the Lead Designer may elect to retain separate executive architects, engineers, and special consultants for the Transit Center and Tower.